algo26-matthias/idna-convert/README.md

 ### Official ZIP Package

-Go to <http://idnaconv.phlymail.de/> and follow the download link.
-Once downloaded and uncompressed, just copy the file `idna_convert.class.php` into your application and start using it.
+Go to <http://idnaconv.net/get-it.html> for the ZIP package.
+Put the uncompressed files into the vendor/ dir fo your app.
+Then follow the examples below

 ## Examples